-Luke Cage started off as way for Marvel to cash in on blaxploitation movies of the 1970s.
-Luke's jargon, clothing, and even the problems that came his way were reminiscent of the kind of things we would see in the movies.
+Luke Cage started off as a way for Marvel to cash in on blaxploitation movies of the 1970s.
+Luke's jargon, clothing, and even the problems that came his way were reminiscent of the kind of things we would see in 1970s movies.
 The Luke Cage character has grown since then.

 Luke may no longer be a stereotype, but Luke's morals and principles remained the same and boiled down to one thing: Help the people in the community.
 And while he was always called a hero, Luke didn't like the name.
 Netflix's Luke Cage has taken everything that was great about Luke in the 70s and the present, the culture from both eras, and problems that black/African American face in urban neighborhoods face.
 As a black male, Luke Cage gave me a lot of reasons to be proud of Marvel.

 The one thing that has everyone talking is the music selection.
 The first thing that hits you is the jazzy music as the show goes on.
 It sets the tone and gives you the '70s vibe that the original Luke Cage comic book series had.
 And before the first season ends, we are graced with classic soul singer and former member of Tony!
 Toni!
 Toné, Raphael Saadiq — who performed "Good Man" — Faith Evans — who sang "Mesmerized" — and even Charles Bradley — who performed "Ain't It a Sin."
 There was even a guest appearance by hip-hop legend Method Man.
 Luke Cage show runner Cheo Hodari Coker actually talks about how comics and Hip Hop are connected.
 I also wrote a piece on the connection as well.